Data is the new oil - we’ve heard that over and over again.

 Best part?

-You can build such powerful Google Sheets Dashboards tailored specifically to your team’s goals, focusing only on the metrics you want.
+You can create such powerful Google Sheets Dashboards tailored specifically to your team’s goals, focusing only on the metrics you want.

-Before creating your dashboards, you have to ask a few questions which will pave the way for setting up the right kind of dashboard giving you the insights you want.
+Before knowing how to create a dashboard in Google Sheets, you have to ask a few questions which will pave the way for setting up the right kind of dashboard giving you the insights you want.

 When it comes to data analysis, the first step is to get a clear picture on the end user.